 Again, magnesium sulfate’s loading dose is 4 to 6 grams in 30 minutes and is given intravenously.
 As for the maintenance, the client will be given an IV drip of 1 to 3 grams every hour.

-Magnesium Sulfate Cautions
+Magnesium Sulfate Nursing Considerations

 In normal pharmacokinetics, drugs are absorbed, distributed, and excreted out of the body.
 All drugs that are absorbed, distributed, and metabolized are excreted through the kidneys.
 And magnesium sulfate is one of those drugs that can severely affect the kidneys.